Optimized Score Transformation for Consistent Fair Classification: Abstract

 \section{Abstract}

-This paper considers fair probabilistic classification where the outputs of primary interest are predicted probabilities, commonly referred to as scores.
-We formulate the problem of transforming scores to satisfy fairness constraints that are linear in conditional means of scores while minimizing the loss in utility.
-The formulation can be applied either to post-process classifier outputs or to pre-process training data, thus allowing maximum freedom in selecting a classification algorithm.
+This paper considers fair probabilistic binary classification where the outputs of primary interest are predicted probabilities, commonly referred to as scores.
+We formulate the problem of transforming scores to satisfy fairness constraints that are linear in conditional means of scores while minimizing a cross-entropy objective.
+The formulation can be applied directly to post-process classifier outputs and we also explore a pre-processing extension, thus allowing maximum freedom in selecting a classification algorithm.
 We derive a closed-form expression for the optimal transformed scores and a convex optimization problem for the transformation parameters.
-In the population limit, the transformed score function is the fairness-constrained minimizer of cross-entropy with respect to the optimal unconstrained scores.
-In the finite sample setting, we propose to approach this solution using a combination of standard probabilistic classifiers and ADMM.
-The transformation parameters obtained from the finite-sample procedure are shown to be asymptotically optimal.
-Comprehensive experiments comparing to 10 existing methods show that the proposed \mname has advantages for score-based metrics such as Brier score and AUC while remaining competitive for binary label-based metrics such as accuracy.
+In the population limit, the transformed score function is the fairness-constrained minimizer of cross-entropy with respect to the true conditional probability of the outcome.
+In the finite sample setting, we propose a method called \mname{} to approach this solution using a combination of standard probabilistic classifiers and ADMM.
+We provide several consistency and finite-sample guarantees for \mname, relating to the transformation parameters and transformed score function that it obtains.
+Comprehensive experiments comparing to 10 existing methods show that \mname{} has advantages for score-based metrics such as Brier score and AUC while remaining competitive for binary label-based metrics such as accuracy.